jedrichards/angularjs-handbook/README.md

 Such transformations happen in two directions.
 As the data model is *formatted* for display in the DOM, and DOM values are *parsed* for setting in the data model.

-The `ng-model` directive exposes it's controller to the scope to facilitate such transformations.
+The `ng-model` directive exposes its controller to the scope to facilitate such transformations.
 Specifically the controller's `$parsers` and `$formatters` arrays, which can contain transformation pipelines.

 These pipelines are built up by pushing functions into each array in a custom directive.